skribblez2718/gadget_google/README.md

 # Gadget Google
 gadget_google provides a mostly automated way to get URLs from Google search results.
-These URLs can then be used to enumerate subdomains, endpoints, etc. and be fed into other tools for additional scope discovery.
+These URLs can then be used to enumerate subdomains, endpoints, etc. and be fed into other tools for additional scope discovery during the information gathering phase of a penetration test, red team engagement or bug bounty.
 This mostly automated because Google may or may not pick this tool up as a bot.
 In this case the user will need to solvce the CAPTCHA before the remaining automation can take over.

 ##  Install
 ```sh